FREQUENTLY ASKED QUESTIONS ABOUT THE IMPERIAL HOUSE

 - Are there any special rules that I/we need to know before we move in or before we schedule renovations in the apartment?

 Yes, there are very specific rules relative to when move-ins/move-outs are permitted (including the need to schedule the move with the building office and posting a security deposit).
 There are also specific rules which define permissible work hours when non-emergency renovation work can be completed.
 Apartment renovations must be reviewed and approved by the Board of Directors prior to the start of any work.
 Contractors are required to sign in at the office prior to being permitted in the building.
 A valid certificate of insurance from your contractor will also be required prior to starting any renovations.
 Since guest parking (contractor parking) in the front parking lot is quite limited, the building staff may request that your contractor park in the lot in the rear of the building.
-A COMPLETE SET OF CONDO DOCUMENTS AND HOUSE RULES SHOULD BE REVIEWED BEFORE PURCHASING ANY CONDO UNIT.
+HERE ARE IMPERIAL HOUSE CONDO DOCUMENTS:

 - Who do I/we contact with questions about Imperial House or to request service to correct some common area deficiency, a billing inquiry, or a complaint?